Variables and Constants in Swift Explained

 Type inference works for all types, so also for functions that return a value, expressions, or for closures.
 It’s exceptionally helpful for coding closures clearly!

 In a large codebase, i.e. above ~ 15.000 lines of code, type inference can increase the time it takes to compile your app.
 Swift occasionally chokes on trying to infer a type, too.
-When that happens, it can helps to declare some types explicitly.
+When that happens, it can helps to declare some types explicitly with a type annotation.

 You can also use the